 Want to set-up a Bilateral Exchange or 3rd Party Program Partnership?

-Humboldt State University recognizes that study abroad programs help foster global understanding and learning among students and faculty, and we support all endeavors in that direction.
+Cal Poly Humboldt recognizes that study abroad programs help foster global understanding and learning among students and faculty, and we support all endeavors in that direction.
 For information and instructions on how to establish a bilateral exchange program, please review the PDF below.

 There are a number of opportunities for faculty to teach abroad through program providers.